-The wait for the much anticipated GTA 6 feels like a long one but these huge titles took even longer for a sequel.
+The seemingly never ending wait for GTA 6 continues as fans eagerly await some form of announcement from Rockstar.
+It has been nearly seven years and counting, but these huge titles took even longer for a sequel.

 Grand Theft Auto 5 was released in 2013 and is still one of the most played and revered games today.
-This is testament to just how great GTA 5 is.
+Not many titles released in 2013 can claim anything close to that – a testament to just how great GTA 5 is.

 - Read More: When is GTA 6 coming out?
 Rumors, release date, story and more for the next Grand Theft Auto game

-Even so, gamers are clamoring for the next game, GTA 6.
-The gap between the two is currently six years which will increase as the new Grand Theft Auto game isn't expected to release until 2020 at the earliest.
+Despite the current game's popularity, fans are clamoring for the next title, which will almost certainly be called GTA 6.
+The gap between the two is already greater than any other in the series, and will only increase as the new Grand Theft Auto game isn't expected to release until late 2020 at the very earliest.

 Doom 2 to Doom 3